dvsa/cvs-svc-trailer-registration/README.md

 ## Dependencies

 The project runs on node 12.x with typescript and serverless framework.
 For further details about project dependencies, please refer to the `package.json` file.
+[nvm](https://github.com/nvm-sh/nvm/blob/master/README.md) is used to managed node versions and configuration explicitely done per project using an `.npmrc` file.

 ## Running the project